-As organizations incorporate more independent contractors as a part of their workforce, it is important to also adjust policies and practices to ensure all contractors are engaged compliantly.
+Updating policies and practices to compliantly engage independent contractors is a major shift many large organizations are going through.
 Worker misclassification is a serious issue—if a company classifies a worker as an independent contractor when they should really be classified as an employee in the eyes of the law, they are liable for fines, penalties, lawsuits and more.

 If your company already engages independent contractors, take some time to review your current classification processes.
 How do managers typically find and engage independent talent?
 Are there set guidelines in place, or are managers relying on their own contacts to find the people they need?
 Review federal, state, and local laws that apply to your company and assess whether or not existing practices are in line with these standards.
 By finding the flaws in your process, you can get a better idea of what needs to change and why.